MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/admin/change-service-account-or-password-sql-reporting.md

 ---
-title: Change the service account or password for SQL Server Reporting Services  for Team Foundation Server
+title: Change the service account or password for SQL Server Reporting Services for TFS
 description: Change the service account or password for SQL Server Reporting Services  for Team Foundation Server ms.assetid: 658da0e5-0390-4016-bacf-4ad9003777a6 ms.manager: douge